Integrated commerce vs. unified commerce: Understanding the key differences

 Why unified commerce is better than integrated commerce

-The challenge isn’t just being present on multiple channels — it’s ensuring they work together in real time.
+Today’s goal has moved beyond just being present across multiple channels — it’s about ensuring they work together in real time.
 That’s where integrated commerce and unified commerce come in.
-While both aim to connect the shopping experience, only one truly eliminates silos, syncs data in instantly and delivers a seamless journey.
+While both aim to connect the shopping experience, only one truly eliminates silos, syncs data instantly and delivers a seamless journey.
 Which one wins?
 Let’s dive in.

 What is integrated commerce?